TomLebeda/chroma_code/readme.md

 Once you have the initial setup done, you can just call `chromacode` and follow the instructions.
 Or, if you prefer classic CLI, you can call `chromacode -h`, read the help page and use it in non-interactive mode (or even in hybrid mode).

-The general idea is that you will feed it a file with some source code and it will spit out a `.tex` file that is ready to be used in your LaTeX code (by `\include{}` command).
+The general idea is that you will feed it a file with some source code and it will spit out a `.tex` file that is ready to be used in your LaTeX code (by `\input{}` command).
+Note that the package `listings` will be required in LaTeX since it provides labels, line numbering, frame and other goodness.

 # Configuration